-Robert Forman in our team is the author of The Law Society's 'Compliance Officers' chapter (among many others) in The Solicitor's Handbook 2019 and The Solicitor's Handbook 2022, providing expert and definitive commentary on reporting obligations.
+Robert Forman in our team is the author of The Law Society's 'Compliance Officers' chapter (among many others) in The Solicitor's Handbook 2022 (and earlier 2019 edition), providing expert and definitive commentary on reporting obligations.

 'My firm had been struggling with cash flow difficulties for years due to legal aid cuts and delays in payments.
 As the financial difficulties escalated I self reported fearing the worst – an SRA intervention.
 Luckily for me I was recommended to Murdochs and was put in touch with Nick Trevette.
 He immediately came out to see me and over the following months assisted me in ensuring an orderly closure of the firm without there being any intervention.
 These were stressful times and Nick Trevette was always on hand at all times of the day including weekends to provide advice and guidance.
 He liaised on my behalf with the SRA and to the extent it was possible, took away the stress.
 Nick Trevette is one of those rare lawyers.
 He has that human touch and without doubt made the difference in my case.
 Should any of my friends or colleagues need advice or representation when dealing with the SRA, I would have no hesitation in recommending Nick Trevette.'
 L, Solicitor, Client testimonial